What is type 1 diabetes?

 After fasting and having an initial blood test, people drink a sugary drink and then have their blood sugar tested over the course of approximately two hours.
 This shows the benchmark sugar level without outside influences and later measures how the body responds to carbohydrate (sugar) intake.

-The most comprehensive test is the hemoglobin A1c test.
+The most comprehensive test is the haemoglobin A1c test.
 This blood test shows the average blood-sugar level for the past two or three months.

 While most tests check for antibodies, this test measures how much C-peptide is in a person’s blood.
 Peptide levels typically mirror insulin levels in the body.
 Low levels of C-peptide and insulin can point to T1D.

 This test looks for antibodies mounted against a specific enzyme in beta cells.
-Both the IA-2A and GADA tests are common T1D antibody tests.
+Both the IA-2A and GADA tests (see below) are common T1D antibody tests.

 Looks at antibodies targeting an enzyme that is specific to beta cells.